Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 `postCode` | string | Yes | Post Code / Zip Code of your organizations address.
 `country` | string | Yes | The country of your organizations address.

-### Security Key Model
+### API Key Model
-This model applies to both Account Security Keys and Tenant Security Keys.
+This model applies to both Account API Keys and Tenant API Keys.

 ```json
 {